All Episodes

 So in a real poll, you wouldn't really ever see zero like that, would you?

-It shows a lot about how the Trump derangement syndrome wasn't just pragmatic rhetoric just for the elections.
+It shows a lot about how the Trump derangement syndrome wasn't just pragmatic socialist rhetoric, no, pragmatic rhetoric just for the elections.

 They have actually been brainwashed to such an extent that they can never see whether Trump does anything good or not.

-And I think that it's very unlikely to view an administration and say that absolutely nothing they did.
+And I think that this is, it's very unlikely to view an administration and say that absolutely nothing they did was good.

 Yeah.